eeriemyxi/xystle/README.md

 [ZeroGPT](https://www.zerogpt.com)'s API to efficiently leverage its free API (upto 15K characters) on the terminal.

-ZeroGPT itself is used for validating what proportion of your input is AI-generated (subject to inaccuracies).
+ZeroGPT itself is used to check for AI-generated content in text (subject to inaccuracies).

 For your convenience, Xystle also appealingly highlights the parts of your input that ZeroGPT detected as AI-generated.
 A demonstration of this is shown in the